JetBrains/jpa-buddy-documentation/spring-data/spring-data.md

 In Spring Data JPA, you can specify projections at runtime using generic repository methods.
 Add a type class parameter to your repository method to use the same query with different projections.
 This enables you to define the preferred return type in your business code.

-To make query generic, place the cursor on the query you want to change and check the box “Dynamic projection”.
+To make a query generic, place the cursor on the query you want to change and check the “Dynamic projection” box.

 ![dynamic-projection](img/dynamic-projection.png)

 ### Query Extracting

 Derived query methods are a handy way to define queries.
-But over time, they may evolve into bulky and unreadable structures you would prefer to transform into neat `@`Query-annotated methods.
+But over time, they may evolve into bulky and unreadable structures that you can transform into neat `@`Query-annotated methods instead.
 This can be easily achieved with JPA Buddy.
 Place the cursor on the query and click on the “Query extract...” in the JPA Inspector.

 <div class="youtube">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/lYZielYtVXI" title="YouTube video player" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>